richhuth/twitter/README.md

 ### users.js

 By looking at the user.txt, not all users had followers.
-So in order to create a list of users I have to retrieve all the inital users and their followers.
+So in order to create a list of users I had to retrieve all the initial users and their followers.
 This created an array of users which I then removed all the duplicates to create a unique list of users.
 My assumption here was that each username was unique.

 ### follower.js